 Attractions

-First Look At Bird Paradise: Mandai’s Newest Wildlife Park With Ticket-Free Playgrounds To Flock To
+Mandai Bird Paradise: Wildlife Park With Ticket-Free Playgrounds To Flock To

 Public Mandai Wildlife West node with activities & lots of food

-Let’s first talk about Mandai Wildlife West, which will be open to the public, with no entry fee.
-Directly connected to Bird Paradise, this section of the park has 2 play areas, the Pangolin Adventure and Pangolin Hideout for the little ones to run amok.
+Let’s first talk about Mandai Wildlife West, which is open to the public, with no entry fee.
+Directly connected to Bird Paradise and Rainforest Wild ASIA, this section of the park has 3 play areas, the Pangolin Adventure, Pangolin Hideout, and the Forest Steam Trail for the little ones to run amok.

 Image credit: Mandai Wildlife Group

-There’ll also be 3 themed sections of the park including the mangrove-themed Forest Stream, canopy-inspired Epiphytic Cluster, as well as a Foraging Trail that’s based on the medicinal resources within rainforests.
+There are also 3 themed sections of the park, including the mangrove-themed Forest Stream, canopy-inspired Epiphytic Cluster, as well as a Foraging Trail that’s based on the medicinal resources within rainforests.

 Image credit: Mandai Wildlife Group